mccsoft/IntegreSql.EF/README.md

 ## TL/DR
 Use `new IntegreSqlClient()` if you just want a strongly-typed API to IntegreSQL.

-Check out [simplified example](tests/ExampleWeb.UnitTests/UnitTestSimplified.cs) if you want to use IntegreSQL together with EntityFramework Core.
+Check out [simplified example](tests/ExampleWeb.UnitTests/UnitTestSimplified.cs) if you want to use IntegreSQL together with EntityFramework Core (or [go below](#unit-tests) for details).

+Don't forget to configure & run IntegreSQL instance (or execute `scripts/run-compose.bat` to start one in Docker).

 ## Intro